Pinterest tips from our resident millennial and social media guru, Jordan Stothers

 Sound more like a reality than a bad dream?
 Well, today I’m going to share a little secret that can help you direct traffic to that very website you’ve invested so much time on.

 The secret is… Pinterest!
 But not your regular Pinterest.
 Oh, no. It’s time to step things up a notch – I’m talking about Pinterest for business.
 Now doesn’t that sound dreamy!
-Below, I’ll show you a few Pinterest basics that you should be following to help raise brand awareness, catch people’s attention, and redirect them to your website or blog.
+Below, I’ll show you a few Pinterest for Business basics that you should follow to raise brand awareness, catch people’s attention, and redirect traffic to your website or blog.

 #3 Canva is your new best friend.
 Seriously.
 You’ll want to go out now and buy matching friendship bracelets to celebrate.
 Canva is a free website that will let you quickly craft Pinterest posts using stock photos (or your own professional-quality photos), text and shapes.
 Even if you know how to use Photoshop or InDesign, I highly recommend using Canva instead.
 Canva is so quick and fool-proof that it will cut your production and design time in half (yes, in half!).
 Plus, it will save your designs and layouts to their own library, so you don’t guzzle up coveted computer space with additional photoshop-sized project files.